-Meanwhile, the Corsair Dominator also gives a massive overclocking potential, it’s a cool design and great RAM capacity makes it a great choice even if it’s a premium option.
+Meanwhile, the Corsair Dominator also gives a massive overclocking potential.
+Its cool design and great RAM capacity make it a perfect choice even if it’s a premium option.

 Storage… is surprisingly easy.
-SSDs or Solid State Drives are storage drives with no moving parts.
-This makes them way faster than HDDs AKA Hard Disk Drives but also costs a pretty penny per GB of planned storage.
+SSDs or solid-state drives are storage drives with no moving parts.
+This makes them way faster than HDDs or hard disk drives, but they also cost a pretty penny per GB of planned storage.

 If you want quality, get SSDs.
-Not only are they more durable, they’re pretty compact.
+Not only are they more durable, but they’re also pretty compact.

 If you want quantity, on the other hand, get HDDs.
 They’re bigger and less durable, but cheaper.

-Do note though that some sites recommend getting both if you can afford it.
-And we’re one of those sites.
+Do note, though, that some experts recommend getting both if you can afford it.
+And we’re one of those experts.

 SSDs with around 1 TB and higher can contain your OS, programs, and some of your favorite games, whether AAA or not.
-This results in a very responsive feeling system.
-Everything (And we mean everything, this includes your games) will load faster.
+This results in a very responsive system.
+Everything, including your games, will load faster.
 In addition to this, you can even use your SSD as a cache like RAM.